curi0sity-sys/mattijs.id/README.md

 ## Setup #next year
 <ul>
-  <li>A simple script in a prepared docker, you provide a public ip address and a ssh public key to automatically setup the following on any ssh capable hosting setup.
-  That docker setup and it's folders will live in this repo as well</li>
-  <li>Once all of the below has been setup in the most simplest of terms, The compiler and cv will live on a k8s cluster with 3 hetzner auctioned servers in a hardened environment, together with the storage app (sticky sessions will need to be added for the compiler</li>
+  <li>Once all of the below has been setup in the most simplest of terms, The compiler and cv will live on a k8s cluster with 3 hetzner auctioned servers in a hardened environment</li>
 </ul>

 ## Infrastructure